 The blades are most effective against a hard surface, like asphalt.
 (Running on hard surfaces in your SpringBlade shoes makes sense because the blades do tend to collect mud.)

 Forefoot is cut normal to a little wide, so widefooters, rejoice.

 Updates to Adidas Springblade 3.0

 - True to the legacy of its predecessor, the Springblade 3.0 from Adidas exhibits a very unique look that’s visually appealing.
-The sole unit doesn’t have a traditional foam system to provide cushioning and springiness; it actually has ‘blades’ that serve as mechanisms of support and protection for the foot.
+The sole unit of this Adidas running shoe doesn’t have a traditional foam system to provide cushioning and springiness; it actually has ‘blades’ that serve as mechanisms of support and protection for the foot.
 They are even able to propel the runner forward because of their springy nature.

 - The runner is treated to a sock-like fit that’s comfortable and secure.
 The interior sleeve hugs the foot in a non-irritating way, keeping it feeling like it’s only wearing socks that are easy on the skin.

 - The upper unit uses fabrics that are breathable.
 The open construction of these fabrics keeps the foot dry and cool all the time.
 They follow the movements of the foot, and they prevent chafing or blistering.
 The runner is sure to remain secure and free from any discomfort during the running session.

 - The mid-sole unit of this running shoe also acts as its outsole.
 These are the 16 polymer blades that act as the replacement of the traditional foam units that serve as the main cushioning systems of most running shoes.
 They are very responsive, even acting as propelling boards that spring the foot forward with every step.